TheOdinProject/curriculum/web_development_101/the_basics/introduction_to_web_development.md

 The **front end** is the stuff you see on the website in your browser, including the presentation of content and user interface elements like the navigation bar.
 Front-end developers use HTML, CSS, JavaScript, and their relevant frameworks to ensure that content is presented effectively and that users have an excellent experience.

 The **back end** refers to the guts of the application, which live on the server.
-The back end manipulates data to ensure that the front end has what it needs, which can become very complicated as things scale.
+The back end stores and serves program data to ensure that the front end has what it needs.
+This process can become very complicated when a website has millions of users.
 Back-end developers use programming languages like Java, Python, and Ruby to work with data.

 **Full-stack developers** are comfortable working with both the front and back ends.
 In The Odin Project, we focus on teaching you full-stack development, covering all aspects of web development.